 General Learning Goal: The student will explain and discuss equipment related to carrying and using a firearm.

 - 1. The student will explain and discuss various firearms equipment and alternatives including but not limited to:

-- a. service weapons
+- a.
+Service weapons

-- b. supplemental weapons
+- b.
+Supplemental weapons

-- c. shoulder weapons
+- c.
+Auxiliary weapons

-- d. firearms related equipment
+- d.
+Firearms related equipment

 A. Service weapon: